 The trains operate all year round.

 Note that the GoldenPass line between Zweisimmen and Montreux is being renovated until December 2022.
-This will result in improved rolling stock and in direct trains from Interlaken to Montreux, without a switch in Zweisimmen.
-During this renovation, panoramic trains may be operated with different rolling stock than planned.
+This will result in direct trains from Interlaken to Montreux, without a switch in Zweisimmen.
+Find more information about this GoldenPass Express here.

 Whether or not your trip will be affected by the renovations can be found in the timetable.